Not for everyone. But sometimes the smartest play on the board.

 I model both paths.
 ARM and fixed.
 Monthly savings, worst-case adjustment, total interest comparison at various holding periods.
 You see the full picture.

 If the ARM makes sense for your timeline, great.
-If it doesn't, we go fixed.
+If it doesn't, I go fixed.
 No pressure either way.
-This is a math decision, not a marketing pitch.

 Questions I Get